-Green tea contains tons of catechins and other polyphenols, which has the best anti-cancer properties.
-It protects your cells from DNA damage and prevents them from getting prone to cancer like deadly diseases.
+Green tea contains tons of catechins and other polyphenols, which have the best anti-cancer properties.
+It protects your cells from DNA damage and prevents them from getting prone to cancer-like deadly diseases.
 They are also known to regulate your immune system and keep the lungs, colon, and pancreas clean.

-Green tea works on your cells in such a way that it kills only the cancer cells and protects the rest ones.
+Green tea works on your cells in such a way that it kills only the cancer cells and protects the rest.
 Just 4 cups a day can help in keeping your body clean and free from cancer-prone cell attacks.

 2. Improves Heart Health

 Green tea is usually even prescribed by doctors for the heart patient as it also helps to reduce bad cholesterol levels and prevent heart diseases.
 It is obviously more than an average drinking beverage for people with heart problems.
 Taking insights from the Harvard Medical School, the study shows that green tea protects the heart from reactive oxygen species

 3. Regulates Blood Pressure

 Green tea also helps in regulating blood pressure levels in human beings.
 Research has concluded that green tea is a natural ACE inhibitor, which converts the blood pressure-causing enzymes and prevents an action to help lower the blood pressure level.

 4. Lowers The Risk Of Type 2 Diabetes